davidedg/QNap-TS-470-Pro-USB-Copy-Button-and-Leds/README.md

 \
 I found out that my hardware/bios version somehow requires an initialization code that I could not be bothered to reverse.
 \
-So here's the idea: run the initialization code straight from QNAP binaries while running chrooted inside TrueNAS.
+So here's the idea: run the initialization code straight from QNAP binary hal_daemon while running it chrooted inside TrueNAS.

-1. On your existing QNAP device (tis will create an archive under `/share/Public/qts-hal.tar.gz` - adjust accordingly):
+1. On your existing QNAP device (this will create an archive under `/share/Public/qts-hal.tar.gz` - adjust accordingly):

         cd / && tar czf /share/Public/qts-hal.tar.gz \
           sbin/{hal_daemon,hal_util,nasutil,get_ccode} \